 New Business

 ERM Implementation Project Update – Christina provided an update on where things stand with the ERM Pilot Implementation with the KC-Towers and Archway Clusters.
 At this point documentation has been created for a number of processes including setting up fixed and variable codes, setting up permissions and logins, creating record templates, and creating contact records.
 Documentation for creating resource records and using the Knowledgebase is nearly finalized.
-A meeting will be held on December 20th to discuss the groups goals for using ERM and Knowledgebase.
+A meeting will be held on December 20th to discuss the groups’ goals for using ERM and Knowledgebase.
 The committee expressed interest in reviewing the ERM documentation once a more complete packet is available.

 Discussion of MOBIUS as an advocate for library-friendly publishing models and expansion of Open Access/OER efforts – Christina brought up some feedback from recent listening sessions the MOBIUS Board and Executive Director have held with member libraries.
 Libraries have expressed a need for better communication of offers and available products.
 There was much discussion among the group about increasing the amount of information on the website pertaining to this.
 Perhaps having one page where all current/open offers and recent product webinars might be found.
 Lucy also suggested more information on product features would be helpful.
 Stephanie brought up the idea of having a way to review services available.
 There was also a suggestion of a bi-monthly webinar series where MOBIUS members conduct webinars on products they find useful.